amitch35/AcornArranger/docs/APISpec.md

 - `from_service_date`: date YYYY-MM-DD - filters out any appointments with service date before this value
 - `to_service_date`: date YYYY-MM-DD - filters out any appointments with service date after this value
 - `filter_status_id`: number from 1 to 5 - indicates which status_id's should be returned (parameter can be repeated to form array of desired status_ids)
+- `filter_service_id`: service_id - indicates which services should be returned (parameter can be repeated to form array of desired service_ids)

 Returns:
 ```commandline